jamesjharper/atlas-scientific-web/README.md

 # Atlas Scientific Web
-Atlas Scientific Web is a lightweight Rest API and Web UI for sampling and managing Atlas Scientific embedded solutions.
+Atlas Scientific Web is a lightweight Rest API and Web UI for sampling and managing Atlas Scientific embedded devices.

 - Devices are required to be configured as using I2C.
 - Intended to run on a Raspberry PI